milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Meeting Annelise.md

 Emi: "Are you sure you're really alright?
 I didn't hurt you or anything?"

-???: " That's okay, I was just a bit startled that's all."
+UK Annelise: " That's okay, I was just a bit startled that's all."

-???: "Thank you for helping with the books.
+UK Annelise: "Thank you for helping with the books.
 I didn't realize anyone else would be here today. . ."

 Emi: "Oh, I'm here to help dust the library as per Ingram's orders!"

 Emi: "My name's Emi by the way.
 I recently started helping out around the cafe, so I'm relatively new around here."

-???: "Ah, Ingram?
+UK Annelise: "Ah, Ingram?
 Really?
 You're a friend of his?"

 *Mentioning Ingram's name seems to have sparked something in the girl.
 Her eyes brighten with a newfound clarity.*

 Emi: "Yeah, you could say that!
 He thought I could help pitch in with things around the cafe, so that's how I ended up here.
 Oh, and with spirit guiding too!"

-???: "Could you be the new girl that Ingram was mentioning?
+UK Annelise: "Could you be the new girl that Ingram was mentioning?
 You'll be staying at Yuugen House too then?"

 Emi: "That's me!
 Sorry, but I don't think I caught your name?"

-???: "Oh s-sorry!
+UK Annelise: "Oh s-sorry!
 I forgot to introduce myself.
 My name is Annelise.
 It's nice to have another girl around."

 *Annelise smiles timidly, feeling a tad more relaxed after realizing that I was a friend of Ingram's.*